wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 She wanted a place to sit that wasn't watched, but Ms. Kestrel at the reference desk had the kind of eyes that catalogued everything.
 Twice already, the librarian had glanced up when Ivy shifted in her chair, and once when she'd flinched as the reading lamp above her flickered.

-Not flickered—the halo had gone oval, stretched thin like a coin seen edge-on.
+Not flickered; the halo had gone oval, stretched thin like a coin seen edge-on.
 The light steadied again before anyone else seemed to notice, but Ms. Kestrel's gaze had sharpened.

 "Reading anything interesting?"
 The voice came from behind Ivy's shoulder, quiet but carrying the authority of someone who owned every book in sight.